 What Are the Fulbright Program Rules on Extensions?

-The general rule is that the Fulbright Commission may award extension of a grant for a period not to exceed three months for a grantee to complete a project.
+The general rule is that the Fulbright Commission may award an extension of a grant for a period not to exceed three months for a grantee to complete a project.
 This limit is based on the fact that our U.S. program partner, the U.S. Department of State, does not allow longer extensions.
 Your extension request is reviewed at the Fulbright Finland Foundation and Fulbright Finland will give the official approval for your Fulbright status extensions.
 Your extended stay in Finland can be one of the following:

 - Unfunded Fulbright Status Extensions

-This means that your official Fulbright term is prolonged, you receive extension document to your Fulbright Finland Grant Authorization and the time your ASPE benefit is valid is prolonged for the time of the extension.
+This means that your official Fulbright term is prolonged, you receive an extension document to your Fulbright Finland Foundation Grant Authorization and the time your ASPE benefit is valid is prolonged for the time of the extension.
 You will need to have a personal funding plan for the time of the extension.